Nutzzz/GameFinder/README.md

 ### Bethesda.net

 [As of May 11, 2022, the Bethesda.net launcher is no longer in use](https://bethesda.net/en/article/2RXxG1y000NWupPalzLblG/sunsetting-the-bethesda-net-launcher-and-migrating-to-steam).
-The package [GameFinder.StoreHandlers.BethNet](https://www.nuget.org/packages/GameFinder.StoreHandlers.BethNet/) has been deprecated and marked as _legacy_.
+The upstream package [GameFinder.StoreHandlers.BethNet](https://www.nuget.org/packages/GameFinder.StoreHandlers.BethNet/) has been deprecated and marked as _legacy_.

 ## Wine

 [Wine](https://www.winehq.org/) is a compatibility layer capable of running Windows applications on Linux.
 Wine uses [prefixes](https://wiki.winehq.org/FAQ#Wineprefixes) to create and store virtual `C:` drives.
 A user can install and run Windows program inside these prefixes, and applications running inside the prefixes likely won't even notice they are not actually running on Windows.

-Since GameFinder is all about finding games, it also has to be able to find games inside Wine prefixes to provide good Linux support.
+Since GameCollector/GameFinder is all about finding games, it also has to be able to find games inside Wine prefixes to provide good Linux support.
 The package `NexusMods.Paths` from [NexusMods.App](https://github.com/Nexus-Mods/NexusMods.App) provides a file system abstraction `IFileSystem` which enables path re-mappings:

 ```csharp
 AWinePrefix prefix = //...